Cosmic-Infinity/draw2pix/pretrained_models/MODELS_RELEASE.md

 ## Versioning & Auto-Update

 Each release is tracked with a version number stored in `version.txt`.
 The auto-update feature (Windows only, via `start.bat`) checks your current version against the latest release and prompts you to update if a newer version is available.

+### How It Works
+- The script compares your local `version.txt` with the latest GitHub release tag
+- If an update is available, it offers to download and install it automatically
+- Your existing models are backed up before updating (with option to delete backup after successful update)
+- Supports both single archive and split archive downloads seamlessly

+### Manual Version Check
+To check which version you have installed, look at the contents of `pretrained_models/version.txt`.